 Latham Group, Inc. Introduces Measure by Latham

-A new AI-powered measuring tool aimed to revolutionized how dealers measure vinyl liners and covers

-/EIN News/ -- LATHAM, N.Y., Jan.
-20, 2023 (GLOBE NEWSWIRE) -- Latham Group, Inc. ("Latham" or "the Company") (Nasdaq: SWIM), the largest designer, manufacturer, and marketer of in-ground residential swimming pools in North America, Australia, and New Zealand, today announced the launch of Measure by Latham ("Measure"), a new advanced AI-powered device leveraging cutting edge technology that more efficiently and accurately provides measurements for swimming pool vinyl liners and safety covers.
+LATHAM, N.Y., Jan.
+20, 2023 (GLOBE NEWSWIRE) -- Latham Group, Inc. ("Latham" or "the Company") SWIM, the largest designer, manufacturer, and marketer of in-ground residential swimming pools in North America, Australia, and New Zealand, today announced the launch of Measure by Latham ("Measure"), a new advanced AI-powered device leveraging cutting edge technology that more efficiently and accurately provides measurements for swimming pool vinyl liners and safety covers.

 Measure is a technological leap further than the industry has ever seen.